aspose-total/Aspose.Total-Products/total/en/net/conversion/rtf-to-dif/_index.md

 {{< blocks/products/pf/feature-page-header h1="C# API to Convert RTF to DIF or Online App" h2="Export RTF to DIF via C# without using Microsoft<sup>&reg;</sup> Word or Microsoft<sup>&reg;</sup> Excel" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+Aspose.Total for .NET is a comprehensive suite of .NET components that enables developers to quickly and easily add powerful document processing features to their applications.
+With Aspose.Total for .NET, developers can easily include RTF to DIF conversion feature within any .NET, C#, ASP.NET and VB.NET application in two simple steps.

+The first step is to use Aspose.Words for .NET to export RTF to HTML.
+Aspose.Words for .NET is a powerful .NET component that enables developers to create, read, edit and convert documents in a variety of popular formats, including DOC, DOCX, RTF, HTML, PDF and ODT.
+It also provides a comprehensive set of features for manipulating and converting documents, including support for document layout, formatting, text manipulation, document comparison and more.

+The second step is to use Aspose.Cells for .NET to convert HTML to DIF.
+Aspose.Cells for .NET is a powerful spreadsheet programming API that enables developers to create, read, edit and convert spreadsheets in a variety of popular formats, including XLS, XLSX, CSV, ODS, PDF and HTML.
+It also provides a comprehensive set of features for manipulating and converting spreadsheets, including support for formulas, charts, pivot tables, data validation, formatting and more.

-By using [Aspose.Total for .NET](https://products.aspose.com/total/net/) you can include RTF to DIF conversion feature within any .NET, C#, ASP.NET and VB.NET application in two simple steps.
-Firstly, by using [Aspose.Words for .NET](https://products.aspose.com/words/net/), you can export RTF to HTML.
-After that, by using [Aspose.Cells for .NET](https://products.aspose.com/cells/net/) Spreadsheet Programming API, you can convert HTML to DIF.
+By using Aspose.Total for .NET, developers can quickly and easily add powerful document processing features to their applications.
+With just two simple steps, developers can easily include RTF to DIF conversion feature within any .NET, C#, ASP.NET and VB.NET application.
+Aspose.Total for .NET is the perfect solution for developers who need to quickly and easily add powerful document processing features to their applications.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}